 Puebla: the dark horse of Mexico’s coffee regions

-The Sierra Norte region in the state of Puebla, southeast of Mexico City, produces around 15% of country’s coffee.
+The Sierra Norte region in the state of Puebla, southeast of Mexico City, produces around 15% of the country’s coffee.
 This highland region is the least well-known of Mexico’s coffee growing regions and coffees produced here are strongly influenced by the elevation and diversity of nutrients from this terrain that is watched over by Popocatepetl, Mexico’s most famous —and active— volcano.
 The beans harvested from this region create a complex coffee flavor that includes notes of vanilla, citrus, nutmeg, and cacao.

 Imported coffees continue to thrive in Mexico